 In assessing whether there is any indication that an asset may be impaired, the Company considers the external and internal sources of information.
 External sources of information include but are not limited to unexpected significant decline in market value and any other significant changes with an adverse effect on the Company, whether it had taken place during the period or will take place in the near future in the market, economic or legal environment in which the entity operates or in the market to which the asset is dedicated.
-Internal sources of information include evidence of obsolescence or physical damage on an asset, significant changes with an adverse effect on the Company whether it had taken place in the near future, to the extent to which, or in a manner in which, an asset is used or is expected to be used, and any other evidence that indicates that the economic performance of an asset is, or will be, worse than expected.
+Internal sources of information include evidence of obsolescence or physical damage on an asset, significant changes with an adverse effect on the Company whether it had taken place during the period, or are expected to take place in the near future, to the extent to which, or in a manner in which, an asset is used or is expected to be used, and any other evidence that indicates that the economic performance of an asset is, or will be, worse than expected.

-The aggregate carrying value of property, plant and equipment, and computer software as at March 31, 2019 and December 31, 2018 amounted to ₱983.4 million and ₱966.9 million (see Notes 9 and 10).
+The aggregate carrying value of property, plant and equipment, and computer software as at June 30, 2019 and December 31, 2018 amounted to \$\frac{1}{2}\$975.3 million and \$\frac{1}{2}\$976.8 million (see Notes 9 and 10).